-A Pole star is born: How Iga Swiatek crushed the odds to emerge unexpected French Open champion
+A Pole star is born: Iga Swiatek crushes the odds to emerge unexpected French Open champion

 - At world No 54, she is the lowest ranked French Open winner since rankings were introduced, breaking the record of 2017 winner Jelena Ostapenko.

-Beyond the statistics were her dynamics on the red clay in a fortnight she seemed untouchable, not just because of how well she was playing but also because of how she was responding to situations.
+Beyond the statistics, were her dynamics on the red clay in a fortnight she seemed untouchable, not just because of how well she was playing but also because of how she was responding to situations.

 Her previous best Major run came at the 2019 French Open where she reached the fourth round and was crushed 6-1, 6-0 by Simona Halep.
 In 2020, she played the top seed and 2018 champion in the fourth round and returned the favour with a 6-2, 6-1 win.
-Her first match in Paris was against the teenaged 2019 finalist Marketa Voundrousova, who like Halep managed to win just three games against her.
+Her first match in Paris was against the teenaged 2019 finalist Marketa Voundrousova, who, like Halep, managed to win just three games against her.

 In the final against Kenin, she won 12 of the first 15 points to surge 3-0 ahead and then was broken back after an untimely double fault allowing the American to level at 3-all.
 The end of the first and start of the second set saw five straight breaks of serve and the rollercoaster first set had enough momentum shifts to derail the best of players.